 What enzymes is he talking about?
 He doesn’t tell us.

-In my opinion, the reason for the Skinny Fiber 90 Day Challenge is to get people doing something on a regular basis.
+In my opinion, the reason for the Skinny Fiber 90 Day Challenge is to get people to do something on a regular basis.
 If they do something regularly, it becomes a habit.

 If people spend 90 days trying to lose weight, many of those people will be successful to some extent.
 There is nothing wrong with it.
 It gives people goals to aim for and that is a good thing.